 “The employers need to decide what is more important to them – having average talent that stay on-board in the long run or hiring somebody who is an expert in their field but who may only be able to contribute in the short-term.”

 Essentially, it remains that employers should not discriminate a job seeker based on their frequent job changing habits as long as it is justifiable.

 Instead, they need to be more objective in measuring the capabilities of the job hopper and decide whether they are a suitable fit for the position they are applying for.

 “Employers have responsibilities to play too.
 If you are not engaging your employees or progressing their careers, then you can’t expect somebody to stay in your company in the long-term.
-Understand why job-hoppers frequently hunt for jobs in the first place, and try to provide them with the right corporate experience that might entice them to stay instead,” Daphine advises.
+Understand why job-hoppers frequently hunt for jobs in the first place, and try to provide them with the right corporate experience that might entice them to stay instead,” experts advise.

-For all your recruitment needs in Singapore, please contact our specialist recruiters on +65 6228 0200 or email email@example.com
+For all your recruitment needs in Singapore, contact our specialist recruiters via email at email@example.com.

-For more information on the latest IT jobs available, please click here.
+For more information on the latest available IT jobs, please click here.